My Quiet Kitchen

 And that's what we're doing today with this cashew-based vegan condensed milk.
 It's every bit as rich, thick, creamy, and sweet as you expect but without the saturated fat and refined sugar usually found in sweetened condensed milk.

-Raw cashews - the naturally occurring starch in cashews is what thickens the milk.
-This is key for making this recipe work as written, so I can't recommend any substitutes at this time.
+• Raw cashews - the naturally occurring starch in cashews is what thickens this dairy-free sweetened condensed milk.
+Cashews are key for making this recipe work as written, so I can't recommend any substitutes at this time.

-Non-dairy milk - I used unsweetened almond, but any other milk you like is fine.
+• Non-dairy milk - I used unsweetened almond milk, but any other milk you like is fine.
+Oat milk would add even more creaminess.

-Fine sea salt - just a pinch, also for flavor.
+• Fine sea salt - just a pinch; this is also for flavor.

 This recipe is sooooo simple.
 Are you ready?
-The process goes like this (be sure to scroll down for the full recipe):
+The process goes like this:

-1. Combine all ingredients in a blender. *A high-speed blender like a Vitamix works best, but if you don't have one, soaking the cashews overnight helps.
+1. Combine all ingredients in a blender.
+Tip: a high-speed blender like a Vitamix works best, but if you don't have one, soak the cashews overnight to help with blending.

 2. Blend for about 1 ½ to 2 minutes, stopping to scrape down the sides of the blender as needed.